trm109/linux-mhw-mod-manager/README.md

 # Simple Bash Script for Monster Hunter World Mod Management for Linux Gamers
+## Legal
+I am not responsible if your use of this script results in any negative consequences.
+Please look through the script before running.
 ## Why?
 I'm too lazy to figure out how to get the popular `.exe` Mod Manager to work on Linux